conroy9068/project-1-trave-website/README.md

 - The contact page was tested to ensure that the form was responsive and that the validation was working correctly.
 The form was tested to ensure that the submit button was working correctly and it succsefully naviagted to the form-submission.html page.
 - The form submission page was tested to ensure that the text was readable across all device screen sizes.
 - Trave logo text was noting link to index.html page.
 I had positioned the logo outside of the nav tag.
 I moved the logo inside the nav tag and the link worked as expected.
+- Scheduale A Meeting button was overlaying the navigation menu when the nav menu is open on mobile.
+This was fixed by moving the meeting button div container into the correct position and fixing the css.

 - Lighthouse testing was carried out on all three pages of the website.
 The testing was carried out on the following devices:
 	- Desktop